 But here’s the rub: your daughter is under the impression that he has changed.
-Realistically, you can’t confine your daughter to your home and remove any access she has to technology, Sadly, you do not have the power to prevent her from being in contact with him.
+Realistically, you can’t confine your daughter to your home and remove any access she has to technology.
+And a teen sneaking out is very possible.
+Sadly, you do not have the power to prevent her from being in contact with him.

 I’m wondering what would happen if you lovingly shared the following with your daughter: